brianbattaile/Computer-Vision-AI-for-Dummies-Ecologists-Biologists-/README.md

 7. Run Geojson_to_Yolo_Darknet.py to convert QGIS geojson files into yolo darknet annotation sytle to reread into LabelImg or put back into step 4 to improve your yoloV8 model...yeah!!!

 ## 1. Preparing Your Computer
-Clone this repository to your computer.
+If you are a github stud, clone this repository, if not, just go to "code" and download the zip file and install it in your favored location on your computer, I chose to put it here and renaimed it AI_Project.

-Install folders with python and directions...I put mine in C:\Users\Green Sturgeon\AI_Project
+C:\Users\Green Sturgeon\AI_Project

 ### Installing Python